By Lottie Dalziel

 Did you know that every time you rinse and squeeze out most of the popular brands of wipes you are squeezing microplastics into our oceans?
-It’s a truth that is hard to swallow but switching to reusable cotton dishcloths and brushes made from natural fibres is a simple solution.
+It’s a truth that is hard to swallow but switching to Swedish dishcloths that are made from cellulose is a simple solution.
 Shop now.

 Adios cling film and plastic snap-lock bags and hola beeswax wraps and silicone food covers.
 These two products are kitchen game changes not only are the beeswax wraps fun and colourful you can throw them in the compost bin once they’re finished (in around 2 years!).
 Shop now.

 Silicone food covers, on the other hand, will last between five and 10 years, they hug your food so tightly they won’t let anything spill and can go in the oven or microwave with your food up to 200 degrees!
 Shop now.